 - Oil – I use coconut oil in almost all of my baking.
 Why coconut oil?
 Coconut goes through minimal processing, keeping the oil’s nutrient profile.
 Read more here!

 - Chocolate chips – There are some “cleaner” versions out there.
 Look for chocolate chips that have no more than cane sugar, chocolate liquor/chocolate/cocoa powder and cocoa butter.
 Brands that are Fair Trade certified and/or organic are even better!
-Nestle Toll House makes a great option and so does Equal Exchange Chocolates.
+I like Equal Exchange Chocolates.

 - It is important to call-out though that the majority of chocolate chips do have refined sugar in them, so even though there are some “cleaner” versions, they still aren’t technically clean.
 You can always skip them if you’d like.